 Featured Musician, Cross-Genre Collaborative Workshop Series with the Kitchener-Waterloo Symphony Orchestra, Waterloo Region, ON 2011 & 2012

-• Featuring Conductor Edwin Outwater
+• Featuring award winning Conductor Edwin Outwater

 Invited Talk/Reading, English Department: Redeemer University, Hamilton, ON 2007